 Mr. Khazali’s clinics are usually filled 6-8 weeks in advance but sometimes appointments become available sooner due to cancellations or extra clinics.
-If you wish to be seen sooner, make sure you get a provisional appointment confirmed but ask Emma to add your name to our cancellation list.
+If you wish to be seen sooner, make sure you get a provisional appointment confirmed but ask Emma or Tamasine to add your name to our cancellation list.
 This means that you will be contacted as soon as an earlier appointment becomes available.

 Having a GP referral is highly recommended and is considered good practice.
 It is important that your family doctor is aware that you are seeing Mr. Khazali and they can include important and relevant previous history in their referral letter.